Praqma/jekyll/README.md

 ### Get the Website

-Get or clone the source of a Jekyll based website at the same parent directory level of this repository.
+Have a Jekyll based website located at the same parent directory level of this repository.

+Using `praqma.com` directory as an example.
+You should have similar directory structure shown below.

 ```
 $ tree -d -L 1